onedata/onedata-documentation/docs/user-guide/file-registration.md

 # File registration

-File registration is used to reflect read-only, external collections in a Onedata [space][].
+File registration is used to reflect read-only, external data collections in a Onedata [space][].
 Space users can register files by providing the location of a regular file on external storage, along with optional attributes.
 Upon registration, the file becomes accessible in the space under the requested path.
 No data is copied in the process; instead, a metadata